timewave-computer/valence-zk-demo/README.md

 - Additional verification layers
 - Support for receipt proofs (ERC20 events, L2 chains)

-## Contributing

-We welcome contributions to the Valence ZK ecosystem.
-Please see our [contribution guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the [MIT License](LICENSE).

 > [!NOTE]
 > This repository is under active development.
 While core functionality is production-ready, some features are being enhanced for optimal performance and security.